1EdTech/cert-schema/docs/open_badge_v2_extensions.md

     - Alternately, a more forward looking approach would be to use (or reserve) DIDs (Decentralized Identifiers) for this purpose.
 - Are there any special considerations in using the 2017 Merkle Proof Signature Suite from the W3C?
 - How do we integrate Blockcerts verification into the OB verifier?
+- How do we add the blockchain/blockcerts verification "type" (i.e. signed/hosted/...)

 ## Extension schemas and context